Updated February 2023

 6. Which trade is more in demand in Ontario?

 It’s another tie between plumber and electrician.
 Both get the same rating for career outlook in Ontario from the Government of Canada Job Bank.
-That’s 2 out of 3 stars for demand—which means the job outlook is fairly stable, and expected to stay that way for the foreseeable future.
+That’s three out of five stars for demand—which means the job outlook is fairly stable and is expected to stay that way for the foreseeable future.

 You can expect some competition for good apprenticeships in both trades, but there are plenty of opportunities out there.
 This is where a good apprenticeship program can help.